n-starshov/ost/index.md

-You can hear us these projects:
+You can hear us in these projects: